Causal Machine Learning: A Survey and Open Problems: Graphical Causal Models

 To illustrate the difference between the two, recall our initial example shown in \Cref{fig:bn}.
 Here, we conveniently made independence assumptions that seem causal already.
 Alternatively, we could have come up with an independence structure shown in \Cref{fig:flippedbn}, where the edges are flipped

 Based on common sense, the corresponding DAG does not seem causal.
 According to commonly known laws of nature, we would not expect the pavement's slipperiness to cause the amount of rain.
-Yet, for the purpose of \emph{statistical} inference, it is perfectly adequate to factorize the joint distribution that way.
+Yet, for the purpose of \emph{statistical} inference, it is perfectly adequate to factorize the joint distribution that way as we can verify that the implied conditional independencies have not changed \cite{pearl2009causality}.

-Another, more simplistic perspective might be that causal assumptions lie at the highest abstraction level for any modeling problem, above common statistical assumptions like the model's flexibility.
-In pure statistical inference (including most ML setups), we often ignore this level and do not impose strong assumptions on the causality between variables.
-Therefore, we do not yield the ability to compute interventions, etc.
+Another perspective is that causal assumptions postulate how a model behaves under a particular type of \emph{distribution shift}, that which follows an intervention.
+This means a higher abstraction level for any modeling problem, above common statistical assumptions like the model's flexibility.
+In pure statistical inference that assumes future test cases will be exchangeable with the training cases (including most ML setups), we often ignore this level and do not impose strong assumptions on the causality between variables.
+Therefore, we do not yield the ability to predict outcomes under interventions.